Cavendish experiment

 The Cavendish experiment, performed in 1797–1798 by English scientist Henry Cavendish, was the first experiment to measure the force of gravity between masses in the laboratory and the first to yield accurate values for the gravitational constant.
 Because of the unit conventions then in use, the gravitational constant does not appear explicitly in Cavendish's work.
-Instead, the result was originally expressed as the specific gravity of Earth, or equivalently the mass of Earth.
+Instead, the result was originally expressed as the relative density of Earth, or equivalently the mass of Earth.
 His experiment gave the first accurate values for these geophysical constants.

-The experiment was devised sometime before 1783 by geologist John Michell, who constructed a torsion balance apparatus for it.
+The experiment was devised sometime before 1783 by the English geologist John Michell, who constructed a torsion balance apparatus for it.
 However, Michell died in 1793 without completing the work.
-After his death the apparatus passed to Francis John Hyde Wollaston and then to Cavendish, who rebuilt the apparatus but kept close to Michell's original plan.
+After his death the apparatus passed to Francis John Hyde Wollaston and then to Cavendish, who rebuilt it, but kept close to Michell's original plan.
 Cavendish then carried out a series of measurements with the equipment and reported his results in the Philosophical Transactions of the Royal Society in 1798.